/

 CRM Checkboxes

 The number of required fields in each entity or object should be kept to a bare minimum.
-Too many required fields can end up discouraging adoption if users continually encounter situations in which they have not been able to collect all the information for which non-null values are technically enforced while creating a new record.
+Too many required fields can discourage adoption if users continually encounter situations in which they have not been able to collect all the information for which non-null values are technically enforced while creating a new record.

 CRM Lookup Field